SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You use shields not just for protection but also for offense.
 You gain the following benefits while you are wielding a shield:
 • If you take the Attack action on your turn, you can use a bonus action to try to shove a creature within 5 feet of you with your shield.
 • If you aren't incapacitated, gain +2 bonus to all Dexterity saving throws you make.
-• Whenever you or one of your allies that you can see within 5 feet fails a Dexterity saving throw, you can use your reaction to reroll the save.
+• Whenever a damaging spell forces you to roll a Dexterity saving throw, you can use your reaction to halve any damage taken.

 # 93. - Slasher